mgoldfield/nodelooper/README.txt

-open ports 80 and 443 in aws security copy in correct configs (will automate eventually) copy s3://looper-config/ssl to /etc/letsencrypt

-install docker and docker compose (use instructions on docker website) run `sudo docker-compose up --build -d`
+open ports 80 and 443 in aws security copy in correct configs (will automate eventually) copy s3://looper-config/ssl to /etc/letsencrypt install docker and docker compose (use instructions on docker website) run `sudo docker-compose -f docker-compose.prod.yml up --build -d`

 for updating certs: